vict0rsch/_vict0rsch.github.io/bioinfo/2017-11-24-teach-ml-consultant-part-0.md

 ```
 ~ $ myFavouritePath=~/Documents/Github/vict0rsch/deep_learning
 ~ $ cd $myFavouritePath
 ~/Documents/Github/vict0rsch/deep_learning $ echo $myFavouritePath
 /Users/victor/Documents/experiments/test
 ~/Documents/Github/vict0rsch/deep_learning $ echo $HOME
 /Users/victor
 ```

-Variables are not remembered.
+Variables you define yourself are not remembered.
 If you open a new terminal window, `$myFavouritePath` will be empty and won't do anything.
 More on that later!

 ## Printing stuff (`echo`)